spectral-cockpit/opusreader2/README.md

 Read OPUS binary files from Fourier-Transform Infrared (FT-IR) spectrometers of the company Bruker Optics GmbH & Co. in R.

+## Highlights and disclaimer

+We are currently at mid-development phase.
+The core API of `opusreader2::read_opus()` has been solidified and we are not planning major user-facing design changes.
+We plan more features to exact specific parts of interests like measurement metadata.
+We now track changes under semantic versioning using [{fledge}](https://github.com/cynkra/fledge).
+Please consult the [NEWS](NEWS.md) to follow progress and the history of features.

 ## Installation

 The latest version can be installed